Annette Wasilik - Songwriter, vocals, acoustic guitar, electric guitar

 Annette's debut CD, Songs from the Talking House, was awarded Contemporary Folk Recording of the Year by the Washington Area Music Association in April 2016.
 She also won Honorable Mention for her song Don't Look Down in the 2016 MidAtlantic Song Contest.

 Annette performs in local and regional venues and festivals from DC up to NYC.
-In January of 2018, she started Songwriter Sundays, a monthly concert series showcasing exceptional local and touring songwriters, at the very cool new venue, MilkBoy ArtHouse in College Park, Md.
-In 2019, she started a new series, Local Cream, which showcases local and regional songwriters.
-Annette was also invited to join Azalea City Recordings.
-Her latest album Love & Fire, will be her first release on the label.
+In 2019, Annette created a new series, Local Cream, to showcase the best local and regional songwriters.
+Annette is a member of Azalea City Recordings Cooperative.
+Her January 2020 release, Love & Fire, is her first album on the label.
+It was #6 on FAI Folk DJ chart and #1 on the NACC chart.
 She also co-hosts a songwriting circle at Asparagus Media in Takoma Park, Md.

 Annette Wasilik 150 word bio - guitars, vocals and songwriter